 The yellow squash, closely related to zucchini, are cucurbits and belong to the same family as pumpkins, melons, and cucumbers.
 The versatile plants are very easy to grow making them perfect for newbie gardeners aching to cut their vegetable-growing teeth.

 But how bad is the situation and what solutions are available if this is indeed a budding disaster for the yellow squash?
-These are more are the questions we would be discussing in this article.
+These and more are the questions we would be discussing in this article.

 Why is My Yellow Squash Bumpy?